ncatlab/nlab-content/pages/6/8/0/0/86/content.md

 ##Hamiltonian BV##

-In this context the BV-complex is a [[Homological resolution|homological resolution]] of the problem of taking quotients of symplectic manifolds by group actions.
+In this context the BV-complex is a [[homological resolution]] of the problem of taking quotients of symplectic manifolds by group actions.

 +-- {: .query}